 In late 2007, several genealogy bloggers had an idea: why not create an Advent calendar using different Christmas and holiday-related topics for each day?
 Why not prompt other genealogy bloggers to write about family traditions and how they or their ancestors celebrated Christmas?
 Thus was born the first Advent Calendar of Christmas Memories also known as ACCM.

 How It Works

-1. Below you will find the prompts for each day leading up to December 25th.
+1. Click here to find the prompts for each day leading up to December 25th.
 Topics cover Christmas trees, holiday foods, travel, religious services and more.
 We want to know how you, your family and your ancestors all celebrated or continue to celebrate these traditions.
-NOTE: We’ve decided to use the same prompts as 2013 in both sequence and content!
+NOTE: We’ve decided to use the same prompts as 2013 and 2014 in both sequence and content!

 2. You aren’t required to submit a certain number of posts!
 The Christmas season is meant to be enjoyable and is already littered with too many deadlines.
 The goal here is to have genealogy and family history bloggers write posts of interest to them – from one to twenty-four posts!
 ACCM is meant to be fun not a burden.

 3. The public is invited to submit their blog post for inclusion at ACCM simply by posting about that day’s particular topic and by including this statement at the end of their post: